gwinn/hornypony/README.md

 Where command is:
 `<start|stop|restart|upgrade|force-stop|reopen-logs>`

-instance is name of one of your configuration files in `/etc/unicorn` directory
+instance is a name of one of your configuration files in `/etc/unicorn` directory

-and environment is an you application environment:
+and environment is an your application environment:
 `production` or `development`